yanorepuser4/neural-compressor/examples/tensorflow/experiement/gpt-j/README.md

 Step-by-Step
 ============

-This document is used to record the experimental code of modifying unfrozen graph_def, which is extracted from saved_model, and saving back.
+This document serves as a guidence of quantizing GPT-J with Intel® Neural Compressor.

 # Prerequisite